wp-plugins/wordbooker/readme.txt

 - Changed the level of a couple of diagnostic messages to make sure they always show.
 - Changed the logic for the primary and secondary targets so that secondary doesn't appear if you only have a personal wall and the drop down is removed from the primary.
 - Added option to use the default og:image tag as the default image for posts with no image.
-- Fixed an issue with mb_strimwidth throwing a warning .

 = Version 2.0.2 15/10/2011 =